contao/docs/docs/manual/guides/form-save.en.md

 ## Example I

 The data should be available in the backend via the [event management](/en/core-extensions/calendar/calendar-management/).
-To do this, create a new event archive, e.g. with the name `Reservations`.
+To do this, create a new calendar, e.g. with the name `Reservations`.

 In the settings of your form, activate the option `Store data` and use the entry `tl_calendar_events` as the target table.